 When the children are away, try to fill the hours or days with activities that bring you joy.
 Visit friends, explore hobbies that make you happy, exercise and rest up.
 You will find that you will start to enjoy having this extra gift of time to yourself.

 What Not to Do When Co-Parenting Children After Divorce

 Quality vs. Quantity

-Having a close and meaninful relationship with your child is not just based on the number of hours you spend with that child.
+Having a close and meaningful relationship with your child is not just based on the number of hours you spend with that child.
 For this reason, don’t get hung up on demanding a perfectly even 50/50 split schedule between both parents.
-Instead, it’s better to create a schedule that makes the most sense for everyone, based on each parents work schedule, availability, the children’s extracurricular activities and other factors.
+Instead, it’s better to create a program that makes the most sense for everyone, based on each parent’s work schedule, availability, the children’s extracurricular activities and other factors.

 Do Not Insult the Other Parent

 Never speak poorly about the other parent in your children’s presence.
 Doing so creates a negative impact on your child.
 Your child still loves his/her parent and may internalize your negative comments.
 Criticizing your ex in front of your children will only make co-parenting more difficult than it needs to be.

 Don’t Put Guilt on the Children for Being Lonely

 There will be periods when the children are with the other parent and this time apart can be painful and make you sad.
 When the children are with the other parent, don’t interfere because you miss them.
 It is crucial for each parent to be able to spend their own time with the children without the other parent getting in the way.

 If the other parent does something that makes you angry or upset, don’t call or start texting or emailing out of the blue.
 Set time aside to discuss disputed issues and concerns with the other parent when both of you are calm and can talk about the problems outside of the heat of battle.
 Perhaps make a list of matters you want to discuss at a later time.
 You may discover that when the times comes to talk about them with the other parent, they aren’t as important as you thought.